naotoo1/BNSFRNPC/README.md

 # BNSFRNPC
 [Nana A. Otoo](https://github.com/naotoo1)

-This repository contains the code for the paper Beyond Neural Scaling Laws For Fast Proven Robust Certification Of Nearest Prototype Classifiers
+This repository contains the code for the paper Beyond Neural Scaling Laws For Fast Proven Robust Certification Of Nearest Prototype Classifiers.

 ## Abstract
 Methods beyond neural scaling laws for beating power scaling laws in machine learning have